ISM non-manufacturing index definition

-The ISM Non-Manufacturing Index (now called the Services PMI) is an index used to assess the performance of services companies in the United States.
+The ISM Non-Manufacturing Index (now called the Services PMI) is an index used to assess the performance of services companies in the US.
 The reading, published monthly, is based on surveys of more than 400 purchasing and supply managers in non-manufacturing (services) firms.

-Monitoring the ISM Services PMI helps traders and investors in US markets get a detailed snapshot and insight into the country’s economic conditions.
+Monitoring the ISM Services PMI helps traders and investors gain insight into the country’s economic conditions.

 The index is compiled and published by the ISM (Institute for Supply Management) as part of the ISM Report On Business.